dzackgarza/Arizona-Winter-School-2019/Typeset/Day 4/1 - Morrow 4.md

 Answer: No, no. More interesting things happen!

 Question 4: Are you making any claims about whether $TP(A)$ has any $p\dash$torsion, like the homotopy groups, when you say it's a mixed-characteristic lift?
 Answer: It doesn't seem like such a claim was made, so what do we mean by "a mixed-characteristic lift"?
+This means that when you take it derived mod $p$,